 ODOT has explicitly considered the impact of the project on freight movement and supply chains, specifically how the project will reduce congestion and improve travel times and reliability for both passengers and freight.
 Adding capacity to the Roosevelt Bridge will improve traffic flow and load requirements of the regional network.
 The existing Roosevelt Bridge currently carries 8,500 vpd with 9% trucks.
 This number is expected to increase to 27,300 vpd by 2050.
 The Pointe Vista development currently under construction on the west side of the bridge is contributing heavily to the future demand (Figure 12).
 At full build-out, Pointe Vista is anticipated to generate 30,000 trips per day with over half of those projected to use the Roosevelt Bridge (see Traffic Analysis Memo at ODOT Roosevelt Bridge).
-Without improvements, Level of Service on the US-70 mainline is anticipated to worsen to LOS E by 2050.
-Intersections at State Park Road and Willow Springs Road will be LOS F for some movements and result in significant congestion.
+Without improvements, Level of Service on US-70 is anticipated to worsen to LOS E by 2050 and result in significant congestion.
 The additional two lanes planned as part of the Roosevelt Bridge Project will improve safety and Level of Service on the bridge to LOS B and remove a critical freight bottleneck.